Agentic Software Engineering: Foundational Pillars and a Research Roadmap

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Purpose:} This involves defining how agents work together (or alone), the patterns of their collaboration, and how they engage with their toolset.
-Such explicit direction is essential because agents cannot infer the ``stakes'' of a task; they may ``overthink'' a simple request or under-deliver on a critical one. \item \textbf{Actors:} The workflow is orchestrated by the \textbf{human coach}, but the execution is performed autonomously by \textbf{agents}. \item \textbf{Workbenches:} The workflow is defined in the \textbf{ACE}, but the agents execute it within the \textbf{AEE}. \item \textbf{Artifacts:} The \textbf{LoopScripts}.
+\textbf{Artifacts.} The \textbf{LoopScripts}.
 Instead of relying on ad-hoc prompt hacking, the coach uses a declarative language like LoopScript to define the Standard Operating Procedure (SOP).
 Like all SASE artifacts, the LoopScript is a living document.
 A coach might dynamically adjust the workflow (for instance, by allocating more agents to a promising path or by adding a new review checkpoint if early results look uncertain) ensuring that the orchestration strategy is customized for a task when needed.
-A LoopScript can specify: \begin{itemize} \item \textbf{Task Decomposition and Parallelization:} A BriefingScript can be assigned to multiple agents, which could involve multiple instances of the same model or, more powerfully, a heterogeneous team composed of specialized agents.
+A LoopScript can specify: \begin{itemize}[leftmargin=*,nosep] \item Task Decomposition and Parallelization: A BriefingScript can be assigned to multiple agents, which could involve multiple instances of the same model or, more powerfully, a heterogeneous team composed of specialized agents.
 This reflects the emerging practice of using different models for their distinct strengths, for example, using a model like Gemini 2.5 Pro for high-level planning while leveraging Claude Opus or Sonnet for the detailed code generation.
 This makes powerful practices like N-version programming routine.
 For instance, a developer resolving seven tickets can trigger such a team to generate 28 distinct pull requests in parallel (4 per ticket), enabling creative exploration and increasing the probability of a successful outcome.
-The key metric shifts from single-task latency to overall system throughput. \item \textbf{Workflow Strategy:} The coach can define the required level of rigor, granting full autonomy for a simple bug fix while enforcing a strict, multi-stage review process for a critical security patch. \item \textbf{Evidence-Based Acceptance Criteria:} The LoopScript defines the structure of the final deliverable: a ``Merge-Readiness Pack.''
+The key metric shifts from single-task latency to overall system throughput. \item Workflow Strategy: The coach can define the required level of rigor, granting full autonomy for a simple bug fix while enforcing a strict, multi-stage review process for a critical security patch. \item Evidence-Based Acceptance Criteria: The LoopScript defines the structure of the final deliverable: a ``Merge-Readiness Pack.''